awslabs/mountpoint-s3/doc/SEMANTICS.md

   then mounting your bucket would give a file system with a `blue` file, rather than a `blue` directory, and therefore `image.jpg` will not be accessible.
 Note that this means deleting the file `blue` will cause a directory `blue/` to become visible, and make `blue/image.jpg` accessible.

-We test S3 File Connector against these restrictions using a [reference model](https://github.com/awslabs/s3-file-connector/blob/b720e9a5da0980977714c977128b2cef67313c81/s3-file-connector/tests/reftests/reference.rs#L121) that programatically encodes the expected mapping between S3 objects and file system structure.
+We test Mountpoint for Amazon S3 against these restrictions using a [reference model](https://github.com/awslabs/mountpoint-s3/blob/0ca2c771237032040bd1ec9405f5ed0ffa5d2eb9/s3-file-connector/tests/reftests/reference.rs#L121) that programatically encodes the expected mapping between S3 objects and file system structure.

 Windows-style path delimiters (`\`) are not supported.

 ## Operations on files and directories

-S3 File Connector intentionally does not support all POSIX file system operations.
-This section describes the intended behavior of file operations against S3 File Connector mounts.
+Mountpoint for Amazon S3 intentionally does not support all POSIX file system operations.
+This section describes the intended behavior of file operations against Mountpoint for Amazon S3 mounts.

 ### File operations